-The term "Event of Default" means, in respect of each series of notes, any of the following:
+The term "Event of Default" means, in respect of the notes, any of the following:

-- We do not pay the principal or any premium on any note of that series on its due date. - We do not pay interest on any note of that series within 30 days of its due date. - We remain in breach of the restrictive covenant described above or any other term of the indenture for 60 days after we receive a notice of default stating we are in breach.
-The notice must be sent by either the trustee or holders of 25% of the principal amount of notes of that series. - If an event of default occurs with respect to a different series of debt securities issued under the indenture and our obligation to repay such other series of debt securities is accelerated, and this repayment obligation remains accelerated for 30 days after we receive a notice of default by the trustee or holders of 10% of the principal amount of the debt securities of that series. - We file for bankruptcy or certain other events of bankruptcy, insolvency or reorganization occur with respect to us.
+- We do not pay the principal or any premium on any note on its due date. - We do not pay interest on any note within 30 days of its due date. - We remain in breach of the restrictive covenant described above or any other term of the indenture for 60 days after we receive a notice of default stating we are in breach.
+The notice must be sent by either the trustee or holders of 25% of the principal amount of notes. - If an event of default occurs with respect to a different series of debt securities issued under the indenture and our obligation to repay such other series of debt securities is accelerated, and this repayment obligation remains accelerated for 30 days after we receive a notice of default by the trustee or holders of 10% of the principal amount of the debt securities of that series. - · We file for bankruptcy or certain other events of bankruptcy, insolvency or reorganization occur with respect to us.